JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 sco("typeof(1.0:10.0)")
 ```

-Sometimes, we want to change the default interval stepsize behavior.
+Sometimes, we want to change the default interval step size behavior.
-We can do that by adding a stepsize in the range syntax `start:step:stop`.
+We can do that by adding a step size in the range syntax `start:step:stop`.
 For example, suppose we want a range of `Float64` from 0 to 1 with steps of size 0.2:

 ```jl